solarpx/c-noise/README.md

 ## Installation
 C-noise makes use of ALSA, so be sure to have alsa-utils, asla-lib, and alsa-headers installed.
 To install C-noise simply do

-`make`
+	make
-`sudo make install`
+	sudo make install

-## Volume Control

-Increase volume: hold 0
-Decrease volume: hold 9

 ## Examples: Listen to noise

 Generate 300s of white noise:

-	`cnoise -c white -t 300`
+	cnoise -c white -t 300

-Generate 300s of pink noise with depth and alpha
+Generate 300s of pink noise.
+Pink noise specifies a depth `-d` and alpha `-a` parameter

-	`cnoise -c pink -d 15 -a 1.66 -t 300`
+	cnoise -c pink -d 15 -a 1.66 -t 300

 *depth (-d) controls the length of the autocorrelation vector, and alpha (-a) controls the degree of autocorrelation.
 Alpha is always between 0 and 2 and defaults to 1 if not specified*

 ## Examples: Generate noise data